code-423n4/2024-02-wise-lending/README.md

 ```
 - If you have a public code repo, please share it here:
-- How many contracts are in scope?:
+- How many contracts are in scope?: 13
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?: 6500
 - How many external imports are there?:
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?: interface 35, structs 10
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:  Inheritance
-- How many external calls?:
+- How many external calls?: 3
+@openzeppelin/contracts/token/ERC721/extensions/ERC721Enumerable.sol,
+@pendle/core-v2/contracts/oracles/PendleLpOracleLib.sol, rest is all internal (relative to our contracts folder)

-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?: 35
-- Is this an upgrade of an existing system?:
+- Is this an upgrade of an existing system?: False
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.):
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): Timelock function,  Uses L2,  NFT,  Multi-Chain,  ERC-20 Token, Non ERC-20 Token
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: True - Curve protocol, Pendle Finance
-- Please describe required context:
+- Please describe required context: Curve protocol, Pendle Finance
-- Does it use an oracle?:
+- Does it use an oracle?:  Chainlink
-- Describe any novel or unique curve logic or mathematical models your code uses:
+- Describe any novel or unique curve logic or mathematical models your code uses: https://github.com/wise-foundation/liquidnfts-audit-scope/blob/master/LASA-Paper.pdf
-- Is this either a fork of or an alternate implementation of another project?:
+- Is this either a fork of or an alternate implementation of another project?: N/A
 - Does it use a side-chain?:
 - Describe any specific areas you would like addressed:
 ```